bkryu/Future-Prediction-in-Dynamic-Simulations-via-DL/README.md

 * Linear and angular velocities of each atom/particle
 * Charge, dipole moment, and etc. information pertaining to each particle

-For this project, I will use minimal trajectory files only containing particle ID's types, and positions (x,y,z).
+For this project, I will use minimal trajectory files only containing particle IDs, types, and positions (x,y,z).
 The first several lines look like the following:

 ```
 ITEM: TIMESTEP